VMLYR/Drupal-KIT/readme.md

  style/script management, Configuration Sync + Config Split (instead of Features).
- - *Standardization* – being an open-source project, Drupal has a tendency to having multiple modules with similar solutions to similar problems.
+ - *Standardization* – being an open-source project, Drupal has a tendency of having multiple modules with similar solutions to similar problems.
   We've added items to the list by default to help standardize the tools to handle certain problems, an example being a field to include a view on an entity.